@gradientedge/commercetools-utils

 Example: /product-projections

-Note that if you want to create a path that takes in to account the store key that you defined in {@see CommercetoolsApiConfig} then you should use the {@see CommercetoolsApi.applyStore} method.
+Note that if you want to create a path that takes into account the store key that you defined in {@see CommercetoolsApiConfig} then you should use the {@see CommercetoolsApi.applyStore} method.

 Request retry configuration